makerdao/community/governance-exercises/VoteWizard_poll_exercise_01/README.md

 6. **Forum Communication:**  Afterward, I would publish a forum post detailing the decision to submit these two independent polls.
 This action will ensure transparency and keep the community informed.

 7. **Draft the Governance Polls:** The next step would be to draft the governance polls.
 The poll would include a brief overview of the proposal, clear voting options, and links to relevant resources for voters to make an informed decision.
-It's important to make sure that the text is impartial and without bias towards specific or general outcomes.
+It's important to make sure that the text is impartial and without bias toward specific or general outcomes.

 8. **Check Grammar:** I would run the text through Grammarly to assure there are no spelling errors.